plugblockchain/explorer/README.md

 -   Docker
 -   PL^G node
     - when syncing with an existing chain please wait until sync is completed before starting Docker
     - for running a node locally on your machine follow instructions in [PL^G Blockchain](../../../plug-blockchain).

+        >PL^G blockchain is currently under development - please get the latest source code from [here](https://github.com/cennznet/plug-blockchain).

         Please ensure WebSocket is on `--ws-external` and node is accessible from Docker
         Optionally, you may want to build/run your node with Rust  `--release` option to overcome WASM optimization issue e.g.

       ```
       cargo build --release